-12 school-aged children with VI and 14 typically sighted children participated with their mothers.
+Twelve school-aged children with VI and 14 typically sighted children participated with their mothers.

-The children with VI were identified through the database of the developmental vision clinic at Great Ormond Street Hospital, a national paediatric hospital, which they attended in their preschool years for management and guidance of the developmental aspects of vision loss.
-They all had a 'potentially simple' congenital disorder of the peripheral visual system (i.e. of the globe, retina, or anterior optic nerve, Sonksen and Dale 2002).
-Children with congenital visual impairments of cerebral origin were excluded.
+The children with VI were identified through the database of the developmental vision clinic at Great Ormond Street Hospital, London, a national paediatric hospital, which they attended in their preschool years for management and guidance of the developmental aspects of vision loss.
+They all had a 'potentially simple' congenital disorder of the peripheral visual system (i.e. of the globe, retina or anterior optic nerve; Sonksen and Dale 2002).
+Children with congenital VIs of cerebral origin were excluded.
 Visual impairment was in the profound (i.e. light perception or worse) or severe range (basic 'form' vision Snellen worse than 6/36), according to functional vision measures undertaken in the clinic at the age of 5 years (Sonksen and Dale 2002).
-Of twenty eligible children identified for the study, twelve 6-12-year-old children without additional impairments, and for whom English was the main language spoken with their mother, were included (with informed parental consent and child assent).
+Of 20 eligible children identified for the study, twelve 6-12-year-old children without additional impairments, and for whom English was the main language spoken with their mother, were included (with informed parental consent and child assent).
 All but one were Braille readers at the time of the study.
-Their visual diagnoses were Leber's amaurosis (n=3), microphthalmia (n=3), aniridia with glaucoma (n=1), bilateral optic nerve hypoplasia (n=2), persistent primary hyperplastic vitreous (n=1), familial exudative vitreo-retinopathy (n=1) and multiple opacities with sclerocornea (n=1).
+Their visual diagnoses were Leber's amaurosis (n = 3), microphthalmia (n = 3), aniridia with glaucoma (n = 1), bilateral optic nerve hypoplasia (n = 2), persistent primary hyperplastic vitreous (n = 1), familial exudative vitreo-retinopathy (n = 1), and multiple opacities with sclerocornea (n = 1).

 Informed parental consent and child assent was obtained for 17 typically sighted children recruited through local primary schools.
-Two children were excluded initially to facilitate group matching and one was excluded subsequently, her mother being identified as an extreme outlier in that the number of book elaborations she produced was 3.5 standard deviations above the group mean (Howell 2012).
-Thus, the comparison group consisted of 14 typically sighted children most closely resembling the VI group in terms of age and VIQ.
+Two children were excluded initially to facilitate group matching and one was excluded subsequently, her mother being identified as an extreme outlier in that the number of book elaborations she produced was 3.5 SDs (standard deviations) above the group mean (Howell 2012).
+Thus, the comparison group consisted of 14 typically sighted children most closely resembling the VI group in terms of age and VIO.

-The two groups of children were comparable in terms of their VIQ, as measured by the Wechsler Intelligence Scale for Children-III (WISC-III, Wechsler, 1992) ($t{(24)}$ =.933, p=.360), verbal mental age (VMA) ($t{(24)}$ =.376, p=.710), chronological age ($t{(24)}$ =.051, p=.960) and gender $(\chi^2{(1)=.}004, p=.951)$ (Table 1).
-The small sample size provided a limited opportunity to statistically examine the impact of other socio-demographic variables, which have been found to be related to the levels of mothers' and children's mental state language, such as maternal education level.
-Thus, we ensured that the two groups were similar with respect to these variables (Table 1).
+The two groups of children were comparable in terms of their VIQ, as measured by the Wechsler Intelligence Scale for Children-III (WISC-III; Wechsler 1992) ( $t{(24)}=0.933$ , p=0.360), verbal mental age (VMA) ( $t{(24)}=0.376$ , p=0.710), chronological age ( $t{(24)}=0.051$ , p=0.960), and gender ( $\chi^2{(1)}=0.004$ , p=0.951) (table 1).
+The small sample size provided a limited opportunity to examine statistically the impact of other socio-demographic variables, which have been found to be related to the levels of mothers' and children's mental state language, such as maternal education level.
+Thus, we ensured that the two groups were similar with respect to these variables (table 1).